pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 For more information on individual vs. group tickets, see the [next section](getyourguide.md#setting-up-products-for-getyourguide).
 Once you are happy with your choices, click the :btn:Save: button.

-Repeat these steps for every additional event for which you want to make sales via GetYourGuide.
+Repeat these steps for every additional event for which you want to sell products via GetYourGuide.

 ### Setting up products for GetYourGuide